willn/go_meals_scheduling/DIRECTIONS_START.md

 If there is anyone listed here, find their ID in Gather & update the list in the `add_gather_ids.sql` file.

-Then run those statements manuall in mysql to get the numbers assigned to the workers.
+Then run those statements manually in mysql to get the numbers assigned to the workers.

 ### get new job IDs for the season, and update the defines for each job in config.php